We are planning for a class that we hope will offer both an in-person and online option…

 A: No. The class is geared towards those with no prior flying experience.

 A: We use the FAA’s Pilot Handbook of Aeronautical Knowledge in the class (free PDF available).
-We normally do a group buy in class for the needed flight computer and plotter (total cost ~$25)
+We normally do a group buy in class for the needed flight computer and plotter (total cost ~$25).
+These supply costs are in addition to the class fee (contact the instructor for more information).

 A: No. The material is similar to the former PA80a class, but is no longer a credit course.